 It happened every year, and so much so that we would always say, "Well, we always get sick at Christmas," and we just thought it was because we were all in close proximity to each other and spreading germs.
 Those cookies were so addictive that we couldn’t stop eating them.
-My husband told me that one night he was tired and sleepy and not hungry but he still dragged himself to the kitchen and had another sugar cookie.
-These cookies were covered in sprinkles and they would fall off, so he ate them over the trash can as to not get them on the carpet.
+My husband told me that one night he was tired and sleepy and not hungry, but he still dragged himself to the kitchen and had another sugar cookie.
+These cookies were covered in sprinkles and they would fall off, so he ate them over the trash can so he would not get them on the carpet.
 Good lord, it was crazy.

 The Immune System Connection

 Sugar, Microbes, And Vitamin C